Ben-geo/Attention-Is-All-You-Need/README.md

 ### Limitations of Recurrence

 - **Lack of Parallelization:**
-  RNNs process tokens sequentially — each hidden state depends on the previous one.
+  RNNs process tokens sequentially, each hidden state depends on the previous one.
   This prevents full parallelization during training and slows it down significantly.

 - **Vanishing/Exploding Gradients:**